 Identify which AFTCO products utilize plastic packaging and establish a plan to move to alternative materials.

-Begin incorporating recycled paper and plastic into new tackle packaging.
+Right-size plastic packaging and begin incorporating recycled paper and plastic into new tackle packaging

 All tackle product packaging utilizes recycled paper and plastic.